 We highly encourage applications from those who identify with one or more of the following marginalized identities or historically underrepresented identity groups:

-Scholarship participants must be applicants to the 2023 Career Pathways Program.
+Scholarship recipients must also be accepted to the 2024 Career Pathways Cohort.

 All program participants are responsible for tuition and any other expenses associated with the program, including travel, accommodation, books, and other non-credit bearing requirements.

 - David Waldman was known for his leadership in supporting the advancement of people of color, as well as members of other marginalized groups, by being an ally, mentor, and advocate.
 How have you been an advocate and/or ally/accomplice* in your organization?